 In 1993, the Global Initiative for Asthma (GINA) was formed.
-Its goals and objectives were described in a 1995 NHLBI/WHO Workshop Report, Global Strategy for Asthma Management and Prevention.
-This Report (revised in 2002), and its companion documents, have been widely distributed and translated into many languages.
+Its goals and objectives were described in a 1995 NHLBI/ WHO Workshop Report, Global Strategy for Asthma Management and Prevention.
+This Report (revised in 2002 and 2006), and its companion documents, have been widely distributed and translated into many languages.
 A network of individuals and organizations interested in asthma care has been created and several country-specific asthma management programs have been initiated.
 Yet much work is still required to reduce morbidity and mortality from this chronic disease.

-In January 2004, the GINA Executive Committee recommended that the Global Strategy for Asthma Management and Prevention be revised to emphasize asthma management based on clinical control, rather than classification of the patient by severity.
-This important paradigm shift for asthma care reflects the progress that has been made in pharmacologic care of patients.
+In 2006, the Global Strategy for Asthma Management and Prevention was revised to emphasize asthma management based on clinical control, rather than classification of the patient by severity.
+This important paradigm shift for asthma care reflected the progress made in pharmacologic care of patients.
 Many asthma patients are receiving, or have received, some asthma medications.
-The role of the health care professional is to establish each patient s current level of treatment and control, then adjust treatment to gain and maintain control.
-This means that asthma patients should experience no or minimal symptoms (including at night), have no limitations on their activities (including physical exercise), have no (or minimal) requirement for rescue medications, have near normal lung function, and experience only very infrequent exacerbations.
+The role of the health care professional is to establish each patient's current level of treatment and control, then adjust treatment to gain and maintain control.
+Asthma patients should experience no or minimal symptoms (including at night), have no limitations on their activities (including physical exercise), have no (or minimal) requirement for rescue medications, have near normal lung function, and experience only very infrequent exacerbations.